 The Navy's proposed FY2019 budget, which was submitted to Congress before Congress finalized action on the Navy's FY2018 budget, requests \$646.2 million for the procurement of one LCS.
 If Congress had procured two LCSs in FY2018, as requested by the Navy, the LCS requested for procurement in FY2019 would have been the 32nd LCS.
-With the procurement of three LCSs in FY2018, the LCS requested for procurement in FY2019 would be the 33rd LCS.
+With the procurement of three LCSs in FY2018, the LCS requested for procurement in FY2018 procurement in FY2019 would be the 33rd LCS.

-The Navy's proposed FY2019 budget also requests \$103.2 million in so-called "cost-tocomplete" procurement funding to cover cost growth on LCSs procured in previous fiscal years, \$254.1 million for procurement of LCS mission module equipment, and \$70.5 million in procurement funding for LCS in-service modernization.
+The Navy's proposed FY2019 budget also requests \$103.2 million in so-called "cost-tocomplete" procurement funding to cover cost growth on LCSs procured in previous fiscal years, mission package crews-the distinction between core crew and mission package crew will be eliminated;